itsjustcon/UIControls-Blocks/README.md

 # UIControls + Blocks

 **UIControls+Blocks**, is the dead-simple, missing link between iOS interface controls and objective-c blocks.
+No more delegates and useless methods, just blocks!

 ## How To Use?
 There's two ways you can use all this great stuff: